CMU-SAFARI/RawHash/test/README.md

 ## Relative Abundance Estimation

-The scripts and a [README](./evaluation/relative_abundance/README.md) can be found in the [relative abundance directory](./evaluation/relative_abundance/) to perform the relative abundance estimation using UNCALLED, Sigmap and RawHash.
+The scripts and a [README](./evaluation/relative_abundance/README.md) can be found in the [relative abundance directory](./evaluation/relative_abundance/) to perform the relative abundance estimation using UNCALLED, Sigmap, RawHash, and RawHash2.

 To start performing the relative abundance estimation evaluations, enter [./evaluation/relative_abundance](./evaluation/relative_abundance/)